 You have 0 product(s) in your cart.

 There is so much intrigue and excitement when diving a wreck, as there is usually history surrounding it, intriguing the diver more.
-So not only do you have the added excitement of seeing a part of maritime history, you can almost guarantee that the fish and other marine creatures will be there for you to look at.
+So not only do you have the added excitement of seeing a part of maritime history, but you can also almost guarantee that the fish and other marine creatures will be there for you to look at.

 The HMAS Adelaide is a perfect example of this.
 I have dived this wreck nearly 100 times over the past 3 years and I have seen how rapid it has become one of, if not the best, wrecks to dive in NSW or even Australia!
 I was excited to dive it when it was first sunk, as there was no wreck in NSW like it – and there still isn’t it.
 I am still excited every time I dive it, as the ecosystem of marine life, coral and plant formation continues to grow day by day.